 - Continuous awareness: organize regular sessions to keep your team informed of the latest security practices.

-Thus, by combining regular audits and continuous training, you create a secure environment that inspires trust not only in your business partners but also within your organization.
+Thus, by combining regular audits and continuous training, you create a secure environment that inspires trust not only in your business partners but also within your own organization.
 After all, in today's business landscape where every transaction counts, can you really afford anything else?